-And this is how it looked in the movie:
+And this, as you probably remember, is how it looked in the movie:

-In Aït Benhaddou and many other villages, even in parts of Ouarzazate the hoses are built with straw and red mud, very picturesque but not very durable.
+In Aït Benhaddou and many other villages, even in parts of Ouarzazate the houses are built with straw and red mud, very picturesque but not very durable.
 Wind and rain wear them down and eventually they have to be abandoned.
 So there are plenty of ruins around.
-But in some places there are renovations being made, the whole old kasbah in Ouarzazate was declared a cultural heritage and has been thoroughly rebuilt.
+But in some places renovations are being made, the old kasbah in Ouarzazate was declared a cultural heritage and has been thoroughly rebuilt.

 As we travel further into the desert our guide says: –Welcome to planet Mars!
 And yes, these sterile red hills and gravel grounds bear a striking resemblance to landscapes in photos transmitted from NASA’s Mars vehicles.